Minor Misdemeanor Marijuana Possession Lawyer in Ohio

 Misdemeanor Marijuana Possession Definition

-Under Ohio law, the elements of misdemeanor marijuana possession include knowledge and/or reasonable belief that the substance is marijuana.
+Under Ohio law, the elements of minor misdemeanor marijuana possession include knowledge and/or reasonable belief that the substance is marijuana.
 Knowledge consists of the specific intent and purpose to possess marijuana.
 A reasonable belief is formed according to what a person of average intelligence would believe under the circumstances.

 Possession can be actual or constructive in Ohio.
 Actual possession is having direct dominion and control of marijuana.
 Constructive possession is awareness of the marijuana and/or reasonable belief the individual could actually possess the marijuana.